Jabba the Hutt: The Clone Wars

 Jabba's son Rotta is captured by Separatists in the animated film The Clone Wars (2008).
 It is later revealed that Ziro, Jabba's uncle, took part in the kidnapping as part of his plan to take control of the Hutt Clan.
 The Jedi Knight Anakin Skywalker and his apprentice Ahsoka Tano return Rotta to Jabba in exchange for the safe passage of Republic ships through his territory.
-Padmé Amidala exposes Ziro's crimes to Jabba; outraged by his uncle's betrayal, he vows to ensure that Ziro will be severely punished.
+Padmé Amidala exposes Ziro's crimes to Jabba who vows that Ziro will be severely punished.

 Jabba appears in several episodes of The Clone Wars series (2008–2014; 2020).
 In "Sphere of Influence", he is confronted by Chairman Papanoida, whose daughters were kidnapped by Greedo.
 Jabba allows a sample of Greedo's blood to be taken to prove he is the kidnapper.
 In "Evil Plans", Jabba hires the bounty hunter Cad Bane to bring him plans for the Galactic Senate building.
 When Bane returns with the plans, Jabba and the Hutt Council send him to free Ziro from prison.
 Jabba makes a brief appearance in "Hunt for Ziro", in which he laughs at his uncle's death at the hands of Sy Snootles, and pays her for delivering Ziro's holo-diary.
 In "Eminence", Jabba and the Hutt Council are approached by the Shadow Collective leaders Darth Maul, Savage Opress and Pre Vizsla.
 Jabba is not willing to ally with them, and sends the bounty hunters Embo, Dengar, Sugi and Latts Razzi to capture them.
 After a battle, the Shadow Collective confronts Jabba at his palace on Tatooine, where he finally agrees to an alliance.